SpecFlowOSS/SpecFlow/docs/plugins/Writing Plugins for SpecFlow 3.md

 <https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/RuntimeOnlyPlugin/RuntimePlugin/build/SpecFlow.SamplePlugin.targets>

-Depending on the Target Framework of the project where the Runtime plugin package is used, we have to copy a different assembly in the output folder.
+We need to copy a different assembly to the output folder depending on the target framework of the project using the runtime plugin package.
-Because the `$(TargetFrameworkIdentifider)` property is only availabe in imported `target`- Files, we have to calculate here the path to the assembly.
+Because the `$(TargetFrameworkIdentifider)` property is only availabe in imported `target` files, we have to work out the path to the assembly here.

 #### build/SpecFlow.SamplePlugin.props

 <https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/RuntimeOnlyPlugin/RuntimePlugin/build/SpecFlow.SamplePlugin.props>

-To copy the plugin assembly into the output folder, we include it in the `None`- ItemGroup and set `CopyToOutputDirectory` to `PreserveNewest`.
-That way, it is copied to the output directory also if you changed it.
+To copy the plugin assembly to the output folder, we include it in the `None`- ItemGroup and set `CopyToOutputDirectory` to `PreserveNewest`.
+This ensures that it is still copied to the output directory also if you change it.

 #### Directory.Build.targets

 <https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/GeneratorOnlyPlugin/Directory.Build.targets>

-To specific the path to the assemblies which should be put into the NuGet package, we have to set some NuSpec properties.
+To specify the path to the assemblies which should be included in the NuGet package, we have to set various NuSpec properties.
-This is done in the `Directory.Build.targets` so it defined for all projects in subfolders.
+This is done in the `Directory.Build.targets`, so it defined for all projects in subfolders.
 We add the value of the current configuration to the available properties.

 #### SamplePlugin.nuspec

 <https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/RuntimeOnlyPlugin/RuntimePlugin/SamplePlugin.nuspec>

-This is the NuSpec- File to provide infos for the NuGet package.
-To get the files from the build- directory into the NuGet package, we have to specify them in the `file`- list.
+This is the NuSpec filethat privodes information for the NuGet package.
+To get the files from the build directory into the NuGet package, we have to specify them in the `file` list.
-The runtime plugin assemblies are also specified here.
-For that, we are using the additional `$config$` property we added in the `Directory.Build.targets`.
+The runtime plugin assemblies are also specified here, using the additional `$config$` property we added in the `Directory.Build.targets`.

 ## Generator plugin

 Generator plugins need to target .NET Framework 4.7.1 and .NET Standard 2.0.
 The MSBuild task needs to know which generator plugins it should use.
-For this you have to add your generator plugin to the `SpecFlowGeneratorPlugins`- ItemGroup.
+You therfore have to add your generator plugin to the `SpecFlowGeneratorPlugins` ItemGroup.
-This is passed to the MSBuild task as a parameter and used later to load the plugins.
+This is passed to the MSBuild task as a parameter and later used to load the plugins.

-### Example
+### Sample generator plugin

-A complete example for a Runtime plugin can be found here: <https://github.com/techtalk/SpecFlow-Examples/tree/master/Plugins/GeneratorOnlyPlugin>
+A complete example of a generator plugin can be found here: <https://github.com/techtalk/SpecFlow-Examples/tree/master/Plugins/GeneratorOnlyPlugin>
 It packages a Generator plugin into a NuGet package.

 #### SampleGeneratorPlugin.csproj

 <https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/GeneratorOnlyPlugin/GeneratorPlugin/SampleGeneratorPlugin.csproj>

-The project targets multiple frameworks.
-So it uses `<TargetFrameworks>` and not `<TargetFramework>`.
+The project targets multiple frameworks, so it uses `<TargetFrameworks>` and not `<TargetFramework>`.
-We set a different `<AssemblyName>` to add the needed `.SpecFlowPlugin` at the end.
-You could also name your project already with the `.SpecFlowPlugin` at the end.
+We set a different `<AssemblyName>` to add the required `.SpecFlowPlugin` at the end.
+You can also name your project with  `.SpecFlowPlugin` at the end.
 `<GeneratePackageOnBuild>` is set to true, so that the NuGet package is generated on build.
 We use a NuSpec file (SamplePlugin.nuspec) to provde all information for the NuGet package.
-This is set at the `<NuspecFile>` property.
+This is set with the `<NuspecFile>` property.

-For a Generator plugin you  need a reference to the `SpecFlow.CustomPlugin`- NuGet package.
+For a generator plugin you  need a reference to the `SpecFlow.CustomPlugin`- NuGet package.

 #### build/SpecFlow.SamplePlugin.targets